fledge-iot/fledge/docs/storage.rst

 1. Install PostgreSQL on the Remote Machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Refer to the section :ref:`postgres-installation` for detailed PostgreSQL installation instructions.
+Refer to the section *Installing A PostgreSQL server* for detailed PostgreSQL installation instructions.

 2. Configure PostgreSQL to Allow Remote Connections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^